I ran today.

 Instead of unlearning the pain, we get check boxes of NOs, as if pain is black and white, well-defined, readily remedied, with everyone experiencing it the same way and being fixed the same way.
 Just check this box.

 (important note: it’s not always like this, there are incredible therapists out there doing amazing things.
-I’m more ranting about the overall approach to chronic pain, the systemic problems, not particular therapists.
-I’ve had some amazing therapists along the way who have helped me along this path and who have guided many a lost soul home.)
+I’m more ranting about the overall approach to chronic pain.
+The systemic problems, not individual clinicians.
+I’ve had some amazing clinicians along the way who have helped me along this path and who have guided many a lost soul home.)

 I mean, no squatting?
 How does one go to the bathroom?
 No climbing?
 How does one ascend stairs?
 Or get into a truck?
 No lifting?
 How does one grocery shop or pick up their grandkid or do a load of laundry?
 How does one get stronger?
 More capable?
 No running/sport/movement-based hobbies?
 How does one enjoy an active life?
 A lifestyle WE KNOW confers endless health benefits?